andreshere00/aws_cli_mcp/README.md

-# aws_cli_mcp
+# AWS CLI MCP

-An AI-powered agent to execute Amazon Web Services (AWS) CLI instructions using the Model Context Protocol (MCP)
+An AI-powered agent to execute Amazon Web Services (AWS) CLI instructions using the a server based on the Model Context Protocol (MCP).